NikoHOME/tf2-trade-tool/README.md

 # steam-trade-tool W.I.P

 A simple terminal tool for trading tf2 items.
+Precisely calculated the metal values to balance a trade deal.
+Creates a trade offer with a minimal ammount of items needed.

 Currently avaible actions :
 - url (creates a trade offer from a trade url)